 Deer Management Assistance Program

-Under DMAP, the landowner or resource manager is responsible for distributing the antlerless deer tags and for submitting an annual summary report to DEC listing the deer taken.
+Under DMAP, the landowner or resource manager is responsible for distributing the antlerless deer tags.
 Hunters hunting under DMAP are responsible for reporting each harvested deer to both the permit holder and to DEC.
-The permit holder must submit their report to DEC by January 15 each year, except that permit holders in Suffolk County must report by February 15.
+The permit holder must submit a harvest summary report to DEC each year, postmarked by January 15, except that permit holders in Suffolk County must send their report by February 15.
 All DMAP permits will expire on July 31, three (3) years following the year of application, unless revoked earlier by the department.

 No more than two DMAP tags (four as per below) may be used per hunter per year per DMAP permit.
-In other words, a DMAP hunter may fill two tags (four as per below) on each of multiple separate DMAP permits.
+A hunter may fill two tags (four as per below) on each of multiple separate DMAP permits.
 There is no limit on the number of DMAP permits that a hunter may be authorized to take deer on.
-Additionally, the department, at its discretion, may authorize the use of up to four DMAP tags per hunter per year on DMAP permits in WMUs where the objective is to reduce the deer population.
+Additionally, the department, at its discretion, may authorize the use of up to four DMAP tags per hunter per year on DMAP permits in Wildlife Management Units where the objective is to reduce the deer population.

 DMAP is intended to supplement but not replace Deer Management Permits on specific sites.
 In some situations, Damage Permits may also be necessary to help landowners reduce deer numbers.